microsoft/vscode-wiki/Roadmap.md

 - [ ] Improve custom editors and custom views
    - [x] Improve data transfer between webviews and the extension host
    - [ ] :runner: Support web-workers in webviews
+   - [x] Support a predefined set of webcomponents in webviews
 - [ ] :runner: Our API provides access to open text editor, but not notebooks, or custom editors.
 Extension authors rely on less than optimal workarounds.
 - [ ] Enrich tree views to lower the need to implement a custom webview-based view (model-based search/filtering, inline editing, help text, large buttons, drag&drop, checkboxes)